rafatieppo/emacs_dot/README.md

 Emacs
 =====
 Initial file EMACS.
-From internet researches, The most from: https://github.com/walmes/emacs
+From internet researches, most of the content from: https://github.com/walmes/emacs
 =====================================